leighseverson/purexposure/README.md

     #> 2       0.50 4783.970
     #> 3       0.75 9963.748

-In this case, sections with ≤ 1,352.539 kilograms of pesticides applied in the portion that intersects with the specified buffer will fall under the lowest percentile category ("`<= 25th percentile"`).
+In this case, sections with ≤ 1,352.539 kilograms of pesticides applied in the portion that intersects with the specified buffer will fall under the lowest percentile category (“`<= 25th percentile"`).

 By default, fill colors of pesticide application are scaled according to the range of application across the entire county for the appropriate time period and active ingredients.
-If you'd like fill colors of pesticide application to be scaled according to range of application over the PLS units plotted, you can specify `buffer_or_county` to be `"buffer"`:
+If you’d like fill colors of pesticide application to be scaled according to range of application over the PLS units plotted, you can specify `buffer_or_county` to be `"buffer"`:

 ``` r
 plot_exposure(sun_empire, buffer_or_county = "buffer")$maps